nightscribe/night-land-website/TO-DO-NEXT.md

         3. This means I broke a lot of links, in the Night Wrights template, in every individual night wright page, and in links to every individual Night Wright page that exists so far.
 I haven't fixed them yet.

     To Do Next:
-        Fix the color of the Lovecraft quote on the index page.
         Fix the color of the links on the index page.
-        Fix the links in the copyright section.
+But not yet.
+Right now it's easy to see what links don't exist yet.
+        Every copyright section of existing pages is going to have broken links.
-        Check all the other Night Wrights links, if any.
+        Check all the other Night Wrights links on the pages that exist so far.
-        I fixed some links I broke.
-Find the other existing broken links to Night Wrights and fix them.
-        Add the Hour Slips to the Night Musings subindex, which is not yet in any good order.
-        Night Wright artists get one of their own works as header illos.

     What I was working on when I decided the above reorganization should happen:
         0-poetry-vignettes-template.html